mrcgrtz/wordpress-export-to-markdown/README.md

 - Type: `boolean`
 - Default: `false`

 Whether or not to organize output files into folders by month.
-You'll probably want to combine this with `--year-folders` to organize files by year then month.
+You will probably want to combine this with `--year-folders` to organize files by year then month.

 ### Create a folder for each post?